hathora/uba/README.md

     - Name: `HORDE_SERVER_URL`, Value: URL to your Horde Dashboard (e.g. `https://horde.yourdomain.com`)
     - Name: `HORDE_SERVER_TOKEN`, Value: Retrieve this value by navigating your browser to `horde.yourdomain.com/api/v1/admin/registrationtoken` with an admin user
 > [!TIP]
-> If you're using bare metal on Hathora to run your UBA fleet, you can disable the Idle Timeout field to prevent agents from continuously restarting every 5 minutes.
+> If you have bare metal on Hathora to run your UBA fleet, you can disable the Idle Timeout field to prevent agents from continuously restarting every 5 minutes.

 ### Horde Pool